Basic approach to consulting projects

 - Apply principles of systems engineering to process management as well

-We recommend designing the process improvement program for PSW based on our proven process improvement model (see Figure 1).
+We recommend designing the process improvement program based on our proven process improvement model (see Figure 1).

 Figure 1: Process improvement model